Meeting List

 Setting up Virtual Machines

-5:00 PM on September 10th, 2020
+September 10th, 2020

 Virtual machines are common and useful tools in all areas of comptuer science - but especially cybersecurity, since they aid greatly in everything from analysis to research to experimentation.
 At this meeting we will walk through how to set up your very own security-focused virutal machine, running either Kali or Parrot Linux (whic you may even use in future meetings!)
 Be sure to follow the links below to download the setup files for Parrot or Kali Linux before the meeting.